Tips to Travel to Disney World

 - When traveling to Disney, we don’t talk about Disney.
 Not until you are boarding the plane.
 We told the kids in November, we were going in February.
 These have been some of the longest months of my life.
 We had to count down when we were leaving on the calendar.
 For months my son put sad faces on each day he crossed of, because it was not Disney yet, so hold off telling the kids if you can.

 - If you drive, stop often.
 Little kids hate to be trapped in a car seat for hours.
-My little guy kept taking his seat belt off while we were going down the highway in 2010.
+My little guy kept taking his seat belt off while we were going down the highway.
 We drove down to Disney in two days and took 3 days coming home.
 It was still a lot of driving, I probably would take 2 extra days driving, but lesson definitely learned.

 - Decide Disney World of Disneyland.
 We are going to Disney World in Florida.
 Maybe this should be rule 1, but in order of priority for me, its 3.

 - Lots of snacks are a must.
 Who thought only 4 snacks for 5 hour flight would not have been enough!
 We ran out.
+You may need to pick some up at the airport.

 - Pack for cold and warm weather.
 We brought jackets, but the temp dipped into the 30s and we spent $160 for 3 sweatshirts from Disney.
 Had we packed a sweatshirt, we’d not had that expense.